 - Scope of preparation: Which areas should you prepare?

 After learning about the requisite skills and traits, the next step is to prepare for the essentially asked questions.
 The first and foremost is your introduction.
-Interviewers often ask questions like ‘Tell me about yourself’ or ‘State your biggest strength and weakness’
+Interviewers often ask questions like ‘Tell me about yourself’ or ‘State your biggest strength and weakness&rsquo.

 Along with your introduction, you are likely to be enquired about the factual details of your profile.
 These are generally:

 Name Meaning, Surname, City, Parents, Siblings, Something unique in Family, Parents Profession/Family Business, School, College UG/PG if any, Professional Course/CA etc., your current city, native place, State, Any factual personal information mentioned in MBA Application form/essay submitted.

-Once the interview panel has known your factual information, it moves to the behavioral aspect of your personality.
+Once the interview panel has known your factual information, it moves to the behavioural aspect of your personality.
 The panel tries to gauge your personality traits through certain direct questions.
 These are based on:

 - Your Strengths and Weaknesses